tesolberg/d100eznpc/README.md

 # d100eznpc
-An NPC library and combat tracker for d100 rpgs
+An NPC library and combat tracker webapp for d100 tabletop rpgs.